Students of KIT

 “The MPH study program was comprehensive and mixed of theories, practices, skills, tools to apply the knowledge, and real examples from developing countries.
 Program topics were all interesting and relevant to practical work in the field.
 With what I learned I can contribute to strengthening the policy and strategies relevant to health in Afghanistan.”

 Khalid Sharifi from Afghanistan, MPH/ICHD 2010, background medical doctor, now working as Managing Director of Afghan NGO, Social and Health Development Program (SHDP).

-“In our time, organizations and technology are evolving so rapidly that health care professionals must continually seek new skills and perspectives that enable them not only to respond to change, but also to anticipate it.
-And this is exactly what we were trained in KIT.
+“In our time, organizations and technology are evolving so rapidly that health care professionals must continually seek new skills and perspectives that enable them not only to respond to change, but also to anticipate to it.
+And this is exactly what we were trained in at KIT.
 Besides these academic competencies that are making a lot of difference in what I do now, staying and studying in Amsterdam also had positive effects in many ways; the principles of ‘equal opportunity for all people, irrespective of gender, age, race or religion’ were visible in all aspects of the Dutch life.”

 John Kingsley Krugu from Ghana, MPH/ICHD 2010, background in biological sciences, now PHD Research Fellow at Maastricht University.

 “I work as a deputy manager in the Federal Ministry of Health within the department for emergency and humanitarian action.
 We cover natural disasters and conflict-affected areas, which, sadly, are numerous.
 By designing and implementing capacity building programmes, and working together with health partners and international donors, we try to improve our public health sector at regional levels.
 I came to KIT because I wanted to add more knowledge to my experience.
 I hope that my master’s degree from KIT will help me to influence decision-makers in Sudan.”